Lacrymology/states/fail2ban/doc/pillar.rst

 fail2ban:bantime
 ~~~~~~~~~~~~~~~~

-The number of seconds that a host is banned.
+The number of seconds that a host is banned (after that, it will be un-banned).

 Default: ``600`` seconds.